Laci1953/HiTech-C-compiler-enhanced/ZAS/readme.txt

 Z80AS:
 - runs on any Z80 CP/M system
-- macros, conditional assembly may be used
+- macros, conditional assembly, includes may be used
 - may handle undocumented Z80 instructions